lml/commontator/README.md

 You can allow users to mention other users in the comments.
 Mentioned users are automatically subscribed to the thread and receive email notifications.

-Add the following to your application.js file:
+First add the following to your application.js file:

 ```js
 //= require commontator/application
 ```

-Enable mentions in commontator's initializer:
+Then enable mentions in commontator's initializer:

 ```rb
 config.mentions_enabled = true
 ```

-and define the user_mentions_proc, which receives the current user and the search query inputted by that user and should return a relation containing the users that can be mentioned and match the query string:
+Finally configure the user_mentions_proc, which receives the current user and the search query inputted by that user and should return a relation containing the users that can be mentioned and match the query string: